SANTONLA/SANTONLA/README.md

 - 👀 I’m interested in SQL, Matlab, R Studio; Github; Machine learning tips.

-- 🌱 I’m currently working on and reading through material about statistics and econometrics in R and  machine learning techniques such as regression models, classification, logistic regression, k-means algorithm and tree-based models: random forest, neural networks, support vector machines.
+- 🌱 I’m currently learning python.
+You will see some of my exercises in the repository.

-- 💞️ I’m looking to collaborate on R studio projects.
+- 💞️ I’m looking to collaborate on R or python studio projects.

 - 📫 How to reach me.
 Just send a Twitt to: @santonlar